-While Bulgaria is said to be one of the oldest nations in Europe (yes, it’s older than ancient Greece) and basically a Historian’s dreamboat, don’t let that fool you in to thinking it’s just a pile of old buildings.
+While Bulgaria is said to be one of the oldest nations in Europe (yes, it’s older than ancient Greece – any Bulgaria travel guide should tell you that) and basically a Historian’s dreamboat, don’t let that fool you in to thinking it’s just a pile of old buildings.

 In summer, Bulgaria shakes off the snow in an extraordinary blast of flowers, vineyards, and rolling green fields.
 The arts industry is booming, tourism is peaking, the coastlines are sparkling, and the valleys are blooming – Bulgaria is quite possibly one of Europe’s best-kept secrets.

 When people think of travelling Europe, they generally don’t imagine visiting Bulgaria.
 It tends to get a bad rap from the media, and other Europeans, but I travelled alone in Bulgaria and found it to be perfectly safe.
 It’s so affordable, accessible, and beautiful that there’s no reason not to go.

 The public transport system is fabulous, they produce excellent wine, the landscape is idyllic, Plovdiv has been dubbed the official European Capital of Culture for 2019, it’s the homeland of Viktor Krum from Harry Potter, and Bulgarian cheese is so good it’s exported all over the world – what’s not to love?

 Like many other European nations, Bulgaria comes in to full swing in summer.
 The nights are warm, the bars are full, and the streets are alive with festivities.
 Having said that, it’s also beautiful in winter with snow-covered mountains and cathedrals.

 How Long For?